jedi7910/aws-mini-projects/README.md

 This GitHub portfolio supports my transition from an Infrastructure Architect at IBM into a Platform Engineering or Site Reliability Engineering (SRE) role.
 My focus is backend delivery: automating infrastructure, improving resiliency, enabling observability, and implementing secure cloud-native architecture using AWS, Terraform, Ansible, and Python.

-> 💡 Designed for backend-heavy, non-customer-facing roles with flexible or daylight-only on-call.

 ---